 - Develop a more diversified economy: USAID provides assistance that supports the increased diversification of the non-oil economy in Azerbaijan, specifically but not limited to the agricultural sector.
 As such, the Activity assists small- and medium-sized farmers to become commercially viable and compete in local or export markets.
 The Activity also works with processors, traders and cold storage operators to improve their adherence to international standards.
 The Activity builds capacity in support of developing the agricultural sector and value chains in which the activity works, as well as USAID’s Global Development Alliance (GDA) initiatives.

 - Improve the business environment for micro, small and medium-sized businesses: Because businesses face administrative barriers that stifle competition, dissuade investment, and constrain trade, the Activity works with associations and MSMEs to identify these barriers, communicate them to the relevant government agencies, and target their elimination.
 These efforts help to increase the benefits of economic growth and remove obstacles to competition, investment, trade and integration into the global economy.
-PSA also contributes to the harmonization of Azerbaijan’s legislation and institutions with international standards and recognized best practices.
+The Activity also contributes to the harmonization of Azerbaijan’s legislation and institutions with international standards and recognized best practices.
 As a result, businesses have increased opportunities to produce, trade, export and earn income.

 - GOAJ collaboration

 - Private sector engagement